pjaos/yview/README.md

 ### icons_rpc_provider
 This package provides an MQTT RPC client that connects to the ICON server.
 This allows the ICONS GW to discover free TCP/IP ports inside the ICONS docker container.
 This is built into the ICONS docker container.
 See [icons_rpc_provider/](icons_rpc_provider/) for more information.

-### ydev
-This is a small python program that runs on any device (small embedded devices all the way up to large servers) that sits on an IP subnetwork that can hear discovery messages from an ICONS GW instance.
-See [ydev/](ydev/) for more information.

 ### gui
 Two yView applications are currently available.

 - A Java application that will run on Linux, Windows and Apple MAC computers.
 Currently installers only exist for Linux computers.
 See [gui/java](gui/java) for more information on this application.

 - An Android application.
 See [gui/android](gui/android) for more information on this application.

+### ydev
+This is a small python program that runs on any device (small embedded devices all the way up to large servers) that sits on an IP subnetwork that can hear discovery messages from an ICONS GW instance.
+See [ydev/](ydev/) for more information.

+Some devices do not have sufficient processing power to run Python and therefore the ydev program cannot be used.
+Example code is provided to allow such devices to become part of the yView network.
+See [embedded_devices/mgos/](embedded_devices/mgos/) for more information.

 ## System Operation
 This section gives an overview of how the system architecture operates under normal circumstances.